pzchu/Langchain-Chatchat/README.md

 ## Install and Run

- Follow the guide that corresponds to your specific system and GPU type from the links provided below:
+Follow the guide that corresponds to your specific system and device type from the links provided below:

 - For systems with Intel Core Ultra integrated GPU: [Windows Guide](./INSTALL_win_mtl.md)
 - For systems with Intel Arc A-Series GPU: [Windows Guide](./INSTALL_win_arc.md) | [Linux Guide](./INSTALL_linux_arc.md)
 - For systems with Intel Data Center Max Series GPU: [Linux Guide](./INSTALL_linux_max.md)
+- For systems with Xeon-Series CPU: [Linux Guide](./INSTALL_linux_xeon.md)

 ## Usage